Be More Aware of Bikes and Motorcycles This May

 National Bike Month was created by The League of American Bicyclists which promotes events throughout the United States in order to encourage more Americans to take up cycling.
 The National Highway and Traffic Safety Administration (NHTSA) designates May as Motorcycle Safety Awareness Month to educate bikers and spread the word about safety programs.
-Long Island Elite Tow is always there for you if problems do arise.
+Elite Towing & Transport Inc. is always there for you if problems do arise.
 But we want to join these organizations to help you to know more about the rules of the road and make the most of your time on your bike.

 Bicycle Safety Rules on Long Island